ChrisMaherLab/INTEGRATE-Vis/README.md

 ```
 _./all.fusion.bedpe.dir.tsv_ can be downloaded from [here](https://github.com/ChrisMaherLab/INTEGRATE-Vis/blob/master/example/Example1/all.fusion.bedpe.dir.tsv).
 It contains sample names and paths to the bedpe files for the 333 TCGA PRAD samples, discovered by [INTEGRATE](https://sourceforge.net/projects/integrate-fusion/).
 Change the paths if you saved the [bedpe files](https://github.com/ChrisMaherLab/INTEGRATE-Vis/blob/master/example/Example1/TCGA_PRAD_333_bedpe/) to a different directory. _GRCh38\_r85.all.fa_ and _Homo\_sapiens.GRCh38.85.gtf_ can be downloaded and created as shown above in **Input**.

 The command generates a matrix in ~/INTEGRATE-Vis-master/INTEGRATE-Vis.1.0.0/example/Example1/panelD/cohort.fusions.tsv.
-It can also be downloaed from [here](https://github.com/ChrisMaherLab/INTEGRATE-Vis/blob/master/example/Example1/panelD/cohort.fusions.tsv).
+It can also be downloaded from [here](https://github.com/ChrisMaherLab/INTEGRATE-Vis/blob/master/example/Example1/panelD/cohort.fusions.tsv).
 Instead of using the file all.fusion.bedpe.dir.tsv, you can also provide the sample names and paths as comma separated parameters (type python ~/opt/bin/pd_fusion_converter.py \-\-help for details.)

 _cohort.fusions.tsv_ contains info for all the gene fusions in the cohort to plot (D) gene expression figures for all the gene fusions.
 Depending on your research interest, you may only need to focus on certain genes instead of all gene fusions from a cohort.
 In this example, we focus on ERG gene fusions, by running: